smilence86/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 the backbone is modified for faster inference.
 Refer to `./symbol_farm/symbol_structures.xlsx` for details.

 ### Accuracy
-All evaluations are conducted under the SIO schema (please refer to the paper for details).
+All accuracy evaluations are conducted under the **SIO** schema (please refer to the paper for details).

-**RetinaFace-mnet** is short for RetinaFace-MobileNet-0.25.
-(The excellent work from [insightface](https://github.com/deepinsight/insightface))

 * Results on val set of WIDER FACE: